HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 See <http://www.usconverters.com/images/rs232-pinout.jpg> for RS232 pinout.

-Connections from BB to the DSUB9 (use female-female jumper cables):
+Connections from BB to the DSUB9 (use female-female jumper cables, or you can use the fancy cable they recommend in the reference manual):

   - 5 to 5
   - 3 to 2